 However, it also comes with consequences.
-Going back to school as an adult student requires more financial obligations and committing to a structured class schedule and study time, which may be harder to achieve if you already have commitments.
+Getting an advanced degree or a second bachelor’s degree as an adult student requires more financial obligations and committing to a structured class schedule and study time, which may be harder to achieve if you already have commitments.
 That’s why you should learn how to plan your college education if you’re 40 or more, and what your alternatives to college are.

 Is 40 Too Old to Go Back to School?

 No, 40 isn’t too old to go back to school.
 There is a wide range of careers you can pursue at 40.
 The best part is that you can apply your real-world experience to your college major.
 With the wide range of student services available to both younger and older students and advancements in education formats, navigating college or any higher institution is easier than ever.

 You’re not alone.
 There are more 40-something-year-olds in colleges than you can imagine.
 According to the 2019 Postsecondary Students Enrolment data by the National Center for Education Statistics (NCES), 37 percent of full-time students in private for-profit schools and 26 percent of part-time students in public schools were age 40 and older.

 Why You Should Go Back to School at 40

 - It is a positive challenge.
 It’s an opportunity to discover who you can be while applying your life experience in a wide variety of fields.
 Continuing your education allows you to take advantage of a wide range of networking opportunities.
 It also keeps you mentally agile and might launch you onto an engaging career path you never imagined.